I recently took a discovery call from a startup founder who wanted advice on how to separate from her co-founder:

 To learn more about the difference between convertible debt versus a loan, read this article: Founder Convertible Notes - Put Your Money on the Cap Table.

 Get clear on how the capital was (or should be) treated.
 Establish how much it was worth to the startup’s financial trajectory.
 And negotiate either applying retroactive convertible debt or how the startup will compensate the founder for the loan.
 Whichever is better for your situation.

 Understanding the legal and contractual obligations of separation is one thing, next you have to plan out what the actual separation looks like.

-How you separate will define the relationship and have major consequences for the business — so be patient, kind, and generous here.
+How you separate will have major consequences for the business — so be patient, kind, and generous here.